Treatment of Migraine Treatment

 - Ear piercing: Though ear piercings are looked at as a fashion ornament, but as per the Hindu traditions these help in decision making, thinking abilities and intellectual development and also to some extent an acupressure point.
 It is ideal to get a baby's ear pierced by the 12th day of her birth, as it is believed that getting ears pierced early leads to acquiring the quality of minimal speech.

 - Touching feet of elders: This is known as one of the best exercises as it aids in blood circulation, helps in stretching and pushing the organs, improves excretion and digestion and strengthens the physique.
 It is also believed to transfer an aura and positive energy from the person whose feet are being touched.
+If you wish to discuss about any specific problem, you can consult a general physician.

 Cotton swabs or cotton buds, are commonly used in our daily lifestyle.
 Many people use it for various purposes, such as make-up, bacterial culture, and most commonly for extracting wax and debris from the ear.
 Even though they are sometimes handy in our busy schedule, they usually cause much more harm than benefits.